Bolivia travel blog by Mark Berman -

 Restaurants and Food

-restaurants - La Mia Pizza across and up the road a bit from the Hard Rock Cafe, they make a nice lasagne, pizza and falafel and have a
+Mia Pizza across and up the road a bit from the Hard Rock Cafe, they make a nice lasagne, pizza and falafel and have a free salad bar,

-free salad bar, the man here speaks good English.
-The other is called 100% Natural, it is just down the street from the witches market,
+the man here speaks good English.
+Another is called 100% Natural, it is just down the street from the witches market, they have nice

-they have nice soups, meals and cakes and have good service.
-I ate lunch a lot at Restaurant La Hacienda on Illampu Street, huge 4 course
+soups, meals and cakes and have good service.
+I ate lunch a lot at Restaurant La Hacienda on Illampu Street, huge 4 course meals for

 Coming and Going